fish-meister/pulse/README.md

-# Pulse - Simplifying Server Function 📘
+# Pulse - The All In One Bot 📘
 Pulse is a multifunctional bot for discord with a wide variety of commands.

 The commands range from basic utility commands to server wide settings.